BPhanuphong/Cat-breed-images-classification/README.md

 - `` Dense`` :[256,512,1024]
 - `` Regularization`` :[Dropout(0.5), Dropout(0.75), Dropout(0.85)]

-### Compare Model: Fine Tuned CNN Model vs Original Pre-Trained CNN Model
+### 	:crossed_swords:  Compare Model: Fine Tuned CNN Model vs Original Pre-Trained CNN Model
 :speech_balloon: *Original Pre-Trained CNN Model is the model that we load with IMAGENET weight and make predictions on our cat breed dataset.*

 We compare models that we fine-tuned with their original models, give 4 input to model (1 image of each classes)